Best Small Business Loans in 2026

 Can I Take Out a Business Loan With No Revenue?

 Yes, but not a traditional business loan.
 Instead, you will have to explore designated startup loan options, which require a solid business plan, a clear path to profitability, and sometimes collateral or a personal guarantee.
-Options include SBA microloans (no minimum revenue required), equipment financing (collateral-based), business credit cards, and some alternative lenders like Giggle that work with businesses as new as 3 months old.
+Options include SBA microloans (no minimum revenue required), equipment financing (collateral-based), business credit cards, and some alternative lenders that work with businesses as new as 3 months old.

 What's the Difference Between Factor Rates and Interest Rates?